Phil Scott (Australian politician)

-Phil Scott is an Australian politician from Pauline Hanson's One Nation.
+Philip Scott (born 1961) is an Australian politician from Pauline Hanson's One Nation.

 Biography

-Scott moved to Australia in the 1990s.
+Scott was born in Newcastle-under-Lyme, England, in 1961, and moved to Australia in the 1990s.
 Scott was elected to the Western Australian Legislative Council in the 2025 Western Australian state election.
 He was previously a candidate in the 2021 state election.

+Scott's wife Ailaoa is of Polynesian background.